-With old color movie film (all but Kodachrome) you can choose to have us process it the safest way possible i.e. into a B&W negative – or into color.
+With old color movie film (all but Kodachrome type film) you can choose to have us process it the safest way possible i.e. into a B&W negative – or into color.
 About 15 to 20 percent of long-expired films processed into color will actually have decent color quality.
-Most of the others (processed into color) will turn out as recognizable, though will likely have little color fidelity remaining.
-Some though, will be blank when we could have salvaged an image if we’d processed into B&W negative.
+Most of the others will turn out as recognizable when processed in color, though will likely have little color fidelity remaining.
+Some will be blank in color when we could have salvaged an image if we’d processed into B&W negative.

 If salvaging an image from these films is the most important factor and you want to play it safe, then choose the B&W negative option.
 If color is important to you and you’re ok with taking some risks, choose the color option.

 Film stored in a cool place is much more likely to come out well in color than film stored in a hot or warm place.
 If you know your film was stored in a hot attic, garage or storage facility, then definitely opt for B&W negative processing.
 If the film was stored in a cool basement then you’re fairly safe to opt for color, though the color may still be poor.
 The older the film, the more risk you take processing in color.